Jmlucero1984/PSeintExamples/README.md

 In particular, i'd like to highlight this little tricky method to find matrix dimension.
 Althought we start from assumptions:
 		a) We deal with a matrix (at least 2 rows and 2 columns).
-		b) The the matrix data type is known.
+		b) The matrix data type is known.

  ```
 /// DIMC and DIMR are the ones we are looking for, but i have to pass them via reference to take back the values after ///